 Society for Marketing Professional Services (SMPS): The objectives of the two associations include improving ethics in and the professional image of the construction industry.
 Together, we will support and provide continuing education for professionals in the construction industry and develop and market professional development materials and programs.
 We will also work together to encourage institutions of higher education to promote the profession of construction and help young professionals in the construction industry to recognize the value of joining and participating in their associations and professional societies.

 The Surety and Fidelity Association of America (SFAA): In this partnering agreement, we will work together to increase access to surety bonding by small, minority and women contractors.
 They would also like to increase awareness of, and participation in, the surety industry by highly motivated women already involved in some aspect of construction.
-This will also help with an increase in women owned business.
+This will also help with an increase in women owned businesses.

-Troy University: The goal of this agreement is to expand access to high quality educational opportunities for learners, consistent with the missions and stated objectives of both organizations and to facilitate the continued professional development and education of NAWIC through the vast degree programs and learning formats available at TROY.
+Troy University: The goal of this agreement is to expand access to high quality educational opportunities for learners, consistent with the missions and stated objectives of both organizations and to facilitate the continued professional development and education of NAWIC members through the vast degree programs and learning formats available at TROY.

 U. S. Army Corps of Engineers (USACE): This partnership seeks to invest in the future by promoting education, research and development.
 It was formed to help women get into the Corps and to work together to enhance professionalism and integrity in the industry.
 We also work to improve communications and teamwork.
 They are also a NAWIC Sponsor.

-U. S. Dept of Labor (DOL): This partnership is intended to advance the interests of women in construction and to foster the growth of women in all aspects of the construction industry.
-To work with all of the DOL agencies: Women’s Bureau, Employment and Training Administration, Employment Standards Administration, Occupational Safety and Health Administration, and Office of Small Business and Minority Affairs.
+U. S. Dept of Labor (DOL): This partnership is intended to advance the interests of women in construction and to foster the growth of women builders in all aspects of the construction industry.
+To work with all of the DOL agencies: Women?s Bureau, Employment and Training Administration, Employment Standards Administration, Occupational Safety and Health Administration, and Office of Small Business and Minority Affairs.